 The BIS conference is a well-respected event joining international researchers to discuss the wide range of the development, implementation, application and improvement of business applications and systems.
 It is addressed to the scientific community, people involved in the development of business computer applications, consultants helping to properly implement computer technology and applications in the industry.

-Selected best papers from the proceedings will be recommended to Electronic Markets – The International Journal on Networked Business (Impact Factor 0.935).
+Selected best papers from the proceedings will be recommended to Electronic Markets – The International Journal on Networked Business (New 2016 Impact Factor 1.404).

 The post-proceedings of BIS 2016 workshops are planned to be published as a book by Springer-Verlag in Lecture Notes in Business Information Processing (LNBIP) series.